semmypurewal/BeginningJavaScript/03-types/readme.md

     tweet.indexOf("facebook");
     //=> -1

-You can also grab a substring out of a string.
+You can also grab a slice out of a string.
 For example:

     tweet.slice(0, 3);
     //=> LOL